 The Example assumes that you invest \$10,000 in the Portfolio for the time periods indicated and then hold or redeem all of your shares at the end of those periods.
-The Example also assumes that your investment has a 5% return each year and that the Portfolio's operating expenses remain the same, giving effect to the expense limitation agreement in year one only.
+The Example also assumes that your investment has a 5% return each year and that the Portfolio's operating expenses remain the same.
 The Example does not reflect fees and expenses imposed by the Participating Insurance Companies under the Policies; if they were reflected, the figures in the Example would be higher.
 Although your actual costs may be higher or lower, based on these assumptions your costs would be: